maronl/credits-coins/README.md

 Plugin still Work In Progress

 ==Steps to complete version 1.0==
-- implement feedback user buying a post:
-    - ok. everythign is fine you should be redirected to the post in x seconds. otherwise click here
-    - ops there was some error buying the post. check you credits. if the error persist please contact us
 - implement function for admin to save user credits movements as csv
 - fix js with minify and versioning version
 - implement better js validation in the options page